sir-dunxalot/ember-modals/README.md

 Documentation, including setup, usage, customization, styling/animating, and development can be found in [the wiki](https://github.com/sir-dunxalot/ember-modals/wiki).

+## Demo

+In absence of an online demo (WIP), you can clone this repo to your desktop and run `ember s`.
+You will see a lot of buttons that allow you to show preset modals.
+Each modal contains info about the context in which it's rendered.
+The demo uses the `'scale'` animation (see [styling](https://github.com/sir-dunxalot/ember-modals/wiki/Styling) for more info).

 ## Issues

 If you have any issues or feature requests, please [open an issue](https://github.com/sir-dunxalot/ember-modals/issues/new) or submit a PR.